 Back when I was a supple young lad, my grandfather introduced me to the wonderful world of Duck Hunt.
-Screw your GoldenEyes and GTAs, Duck Hunt remains the benchmark of simulated American violence.
+Forget your GoldenEyes and GTAs, Duck Hunt remains the benchmark of simulated American violence.
 Grandpa and 4-year-old me would spend hours battling avian flu on that NES.
-I’ll never forget when he would remove his Winston cigarette from his lips just long enough to lovingly scold me with his slurred, pants-less, Tennessee drawl, and scream, “Your virtual family’s not gonna feed itself, you un-providing Yankee sack of shit.”
+I’ll never forget when he would remove his Winston cigarette from his lips just long enough to lovingly scold me with his slurred, pants-less, Tennessee drawl, and scream, “Your virtual family’s not gonna feed itself, you un-providing Yankee.”
 The lessons of life were taught much simpler back then.

 Now, I obviously don’t need to get into great detail about some of the high-profile gun tragedies that have swept the nation over the past few years.
 To be sincere for a brief moment, I’m completely exhausted by it.
 Gun violence is starting to adapt Bill Simmons’ “(Mike) Tyson Zone” theory: someone could throw out the most ridiculous, hyperbolic story that’s related to guns, and it wouldn’t even begin to shock you.
 You’d probably even believe it.